-Great Guide to Visit the Beautiful Botanical Park of Crete in Chania!
+A Local’s Guide to Visit the Botanical Park of Crete in Chania!

 Red flowers

-Not far from the center of the bustling Chania, there’s a green oasis of silence ideal to spend some time during your holidays.
-Just minutes away from the old town, Crete’s Botanical Park features local flowers, fruit trees, and herbs from the island, as well as stunning exotic plants from different regions of the world.
+Near the center of the bustling Chania, there’s a green oasis of silence ideal for spending some time during your holidays.
+Just minutes away from the old town, Crete’s Botanical Park features local flowers, fruit trees, and herbs from the island, as well as stunning exotic plants from different regions.
 Use this guide to plan a visit to the Botanical Park and Gardens of Crete.

 Botanical Park and Gardens of Crete